Victor Rebengiuc: Late 2000s

 Also in 2007–2008, Rebengiuc was cast in two films: După EA and Silent Wedding, the debut production of his friend and colleague Horaţiu Mălăele.
 He also released an audiobook version of Leo Tolstoy's The Death of Ivan Ilyich.
 In February, just before the actor turned 75, journalists Simona Chiţan and Mihaela Michailov published De-a dreptul Victor Rebengiuc ("Victor Rebengiuc for Sure"), a book they dedicated to his acting career, edited by Humanitas.
 Rebengiuc, who discussed his Christian faith in interviews, also began applying his actor's craft to religious broadcasting, with readings of the Psalms.

 His performance as Willy Loman was awarded another UNITER prize in April 2009.
 The same year, Rebengiuc appeared in Călin Netzer's film Medalia de onoare, and his interpretation as an unwitting war hero was awarded prizes at the Torino Film Festival and the International Thessaloniki Film Festival.
 The role earned him another Best Male Actor Award at the Transilvania Film Festival, 2010 edition, where he was a guest of honor.
 In October 2010, he received the Prometheus Opera Omnia Award for Performance Art, granted by the Anonimul Foundation.

-He also embarked on a collaboration with the National Theater Bucharest (TNB), as Joe Keller in Arthur Miller's All My Sons—under Caramitru's direction.
+He also embarked on a collaboration with the National Theatre Bucharest (TNB), as Joe Keller in Arthur Miller's All My Sons—under Caramitru's direction.
 Theater critic Silvia Dumitrache, who called the show "lively and dynamic, tense and troubling", highlights the fact that Rebengiuc created a "rather positive" portrayal of a negative role, serving to cast "an even more tragic light over the play."
 Rebengiuc was also the lead in another TNB production, Legenda Marelui Inchizitor ("The Legend of the Grand Inquisitor"), adapted by Radu Penciulescu from Fyodor Dostoevsky's eponymous parable.
 Critic Dan Boicea, who noted that the production relied on Rebengiuc's monologues, also argued: "Rebengiuc does not in any way exaggerate, he is passionate through his gentleness, he is firm in the manner through which he spares his energy [...].
 He does not erupt at the moment of climax, although he could have well fallen into this sin."